ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Artificial intelligence can enhance production and disclose the optimal operating points for manufacturing facilities to meet and exceed KPIs.

-Examples of its application could implement rapid production changeovers, reducing the time required to alter starting with the first product and then onto the second and discovering production barriers before the issue arises.
+Examples of its application include rapid production changeovers, reducing the time required to alter products, starting with the first and then moving on to the second, and identifying production barriers before the issue arises.

-At present, an operator is required to tune the process.
-In the future, models will be ready to measure production automatically, increasing output speed and quality.
+Currently, an operator is required to manually tune the process.
+In the future, models will be capable of automatically measuring production, thereby increasing output speed and quality.

 Increasing the standards for food safety